 As your educational partner, the ASA ensures an exemplary framework for you to develop and offer CME programs.

 An application must be completed and submitted to the ASA Education staff for all prospective CME activities.
-All joint providership applications are formally reviewed by the ASA Committee on Professional Education Oversight.
-Review and approval of any application is contingent upon receipt of required information.
-Please see below for a full description of the program and applications:
+If you do not have a SurveyMonkey Apply account, you will need to create one.
+The ASA Committee on Professional Education Oversight reviews all joint providership applications.
+Review and approval of any application is contingent upon receipt of the required information.
+Please see below for a full description of the program and applications.

 CME Program Description